apatika/TWeen/README.md

-# TWeen.js – a minimalist JavaScript Tween library
+# TWeen.js – a Minimalist JavaScript Tween Library

 TWeen is a minimalist JavaScript library for modern browsers.